ZetsApocNow/FNP-Downloader/README.md

 =====================================================================================

 I've also added my optional script for posting to discord a notification of a movie being added, it cleans the name (not 100%) and posts
 "[media name] has been added" into the chosen channel webhook.
 It checks every 5 seconds and displays "Posted to Discord" in the CLI.
+Be wary that if downloading a tv series, it'll spam due to epsisodes, so I recommend pointing to a films only folder.
 Again you need to open the py up and change the below variables.

 FOLDER_TO_WATCH
 DISCORD_WEBHOOK